Analog cosmological reheating in an ultracold Bose gas

-Here, we propose a quantum simulation of reheating dynamics in a single-component Bose gas, leveraging the ability to modulate the atomic interaction in time by means of Feshbach resonances~\cite{Chin2010}.
-To this end, we consider a generic model where the inflaton is described by a minimally-coupled, relativistic scalar field in an expanding \gls{frw} universe~\cite{Linde:1983gd}.
-By taking the non-relativistic limit, we establish a close relation between the post-inflationary universe and an ultracold Bose gas on the quantum level.
-At the heart of our mapping lies a time-dependent rescaling of both the Bose field operator and the spacetime coordinates, allowing us to map the dynamics of an expanding Bose gas into that of a non-expanding one with a time-dependent interaction.
-This simplifies the simulation compared to previous proposals by lifting the restrictions associated with the expansion of the trap~\cite{Eckel:2017uqx}.
-Remarkably, for the particular case of two spatial dimensions, where the system exhibits scale invariance~\cite{Gritsev:2009gf, Cha:2016esj, saint2019dynamical}, the dynamics becomes independent of the expansion, such that arbitrary expanding backgrounds may be studied by post-processing the data of a single experiment.
-As we demonstrate by means of classical-statistical (or truncated Wigner) simulations~\cite{Khlebnikov:1996mc,Berges:2007ym,Sinatra2002,Blakie2008}, the proposed setup exhibits the characteristic stages of reheating dynamics~\cite{Amin:2014eta}, including the preheating stage of parametric amplification of quantum fluctuations as well as the self-similar transport of energy towards higher momenta driving turbulent thermalization~\cite{Micha:2004bv}. \Cref{fig:reheating} schematically illustrates the reheating process and its proposed simulation in the laboratory.
+Here, we propose a quantum simulation of reheating-like dynamics in a single-component Bose gas, leveraging the ability to modulate the atomic interaction in time by means of Feshbach resonances~\cite{Chin2010}.
+The description of an ultracold Bose gas formally coincides with the non-relativistic limit of a scalar field in an expanding \gls{frw} spacetime, where the expansion is encoded in the time dependence of the interaction.
+This simplifies the simulation of such a system compared to approaches with explicit expansion~\cite{Eckel:2017uqx} by lifting the restrictions associated with the expansion of the trap.
+Remarkably, for the particular case of two spatial dimensions, where the Bose gas exhibits scale invariance~\cite{Gritsev:2009gf, Cha:2016esj, saint2019dynamical}, the dynamics becomes independent of the expansion, such that arbitrary expanding backgrounds may be studied by post-processing the data of a single experiment.
+It is our aim to reproduce the post-inflationary dynamics of generic single-field models~\cite{Micha:2004bv} in an ultracold Bose gas.
+Relativistic effects, such as particle production from the coherently oscillating inflaton field during the preheating stage, are absent in the atomic system, but preheating-like dynamics can be introduced also in the non-relativistic theory by a sinusoidal modulation of the coupling, mimicking an oscillating background field.
+As we demonstrate by means of classical-statistical (or truncated Wigner) simulations~\cite{Khlebnikov:1996mc,Berges:2007ym,Sinatra2002,Blakie2008}, the proposed setup exhibits the characteristic stages of reheating dynamics~\cite{Amin:2014eta}, including the preheating stage of parametric amplification of quantum fluctuations as well as the self-similar transport of energy towards higher momenta driving turbulent thermalization~\cite{Micha:2004bv}.
+In this respect, our setup provides an analog to cosmological reheating, as illustrated schematically in \cref{fig:reheating}.